PFA COUNSELING AND ASSESSMENT

 Katy Thompson, MA, LPC, LAC

 Katy graduated with her Master’s Degree in Clinical Mental Health Counseling in 2019 from Regis University, and received her Bachelor’s Degree in Business Administration from the University of Colorado at Boulder in 2002.
 Prior to becoming a therapist, Katy worked as a nutritionist.
-She expects to complete both her Licensed Professional Counselor and Licensed Addiction Counselor credentials in January 2022 and has worked in the addictions field for the past four years.
+She has worked in the addictions field for the past four years.
 She views the therapeutic relationship as a key component to healing.
 Her approach is from existential and attachment lenses, using tools from motivational interviewing, and mindfulness-based approaches.

 Direct Line: 720-432-8381